ThePhD/ThePhD.github.io/_posts/2019-08-26-Seize the Bits.markdown

 It is finally time.<!--more-->

 After 3 months and quite a bit of hard work, I have finally finished the Google Summer of Code program.
 In it, I have finished an enhanced and improved implementation of [P0237](https://wg21.link/p0237) and [N2050](https://wg21.link/n2050).
 In my original proposal, I stated that I would implement a range-based `bit_view`, a container adaptor version of `dynamic_bitset`, all of the `bit_iterator`/`bit_reference`/`bit_value` types, and more.
-Going through the checklist of each phase:
+The initial, completely patch is [out here](https://gcc.gnu.org/ml/gcc-patches/2019-08/msg01771.html) Going through the checklist of each phase:

 # Phase 1 - bit_iterator, bit_reference, bit_value and bit_view